 Central Christian College of the Bible reserves the right to change any statement in this catalog concerning, but not limited to, rules, policies, tuition, fees, curricula, and courses without advance notice or obligation.
 Failure to read this catalog does not excuse students from the regulations and requirements described herein.
-Any changes in this catalog before the next printing can be viewed at cccb.edu/catalog or by contacting the academic services office.

-This version of the catalog supersedes any earlier version and may be replaced at any point in the future by a catalog revised after November 9, 2022.
+This version of the catalog supersedes any earlier version and may be replaced at any point in the future by a catalog revised after May 30, 2023.